CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 First a Primary node is stood up followed by up to 5 Secondary nodes.
 The limit of secondary nodes is mainly limited by throttling limits of destination tenants.
 If the project has multiple destination tenants then up to 6 nodes per destination can be utilized.

-The Primary node coordinates execution of migrations on the Secondary nodes and can be configured to itself execute migration threads.
-For best performance it's recommended to not enable the secondary role on the primary node.
+The Primary node (Primary Service) coordinates execution of migrations on the Secondary nodes (Secondary Service) and can be configured to itself execute migration threads.
+For best performance it's recommended to not enable the secondary service on the primary node.
+The Primary Service can only be run on a single server in the same network.

 ### SQL Install